rbdannenberg/soundcool/src/README.md

       MYSQL_DB= soundcool
     ```

-Alternatively, if you are only developing the project editor and just want to
-run the project editor without going through dashboard and users, you can just
+Alternatively, if you just want to run the project front-end and want it to use a server hosted at X location, you can just

-- Go to `frontend/project-editor` folder.
+- Go to `frontend/src/components/constants.js` file.
-- run `npm i`
+- Change the `BASE_URL` with the X
 - run `npm start`
 - It will start the project editor in http://localhost:3000